-The European Health Card enables you to get public healthcare while you are travelling.
+The Global Health Card enables you to get public healthcare while you are travelling.
 It is valid in another country of the European Economic Area (EEA) or Switzerland for a temporary period.
 As each country operates with a different healthcare system, some treatments will be free of charge and some will not.
-But what does the EHIC really cover?
+But what does the GHIC (formerly known as EHIC) really cover?

-We recommend you to travel with both a valid private travel insurance policy and your EHIC to be sure:
+We recommend you to travel with both a valid private travel insurance policy and your GHIC to be sure:

 - You can receive basic treatments as a local resident in the country you are visiting;